 Recipes for Using Frozen Cream Cheese

-Once you thaw your previously frozen cream cheese, use it in one of the these tasty recipes.
-No better way to enjoy this stored ingredient into something everyone will love.
+Once you thaw your previously frozen cream cheese, use it in one of these tasty recipes.
+No better way to enjoy this stored ingredient than something everyone will love.

 How to Make Frozen Cream Cheese Creamy Again